 Garlic butter mushrooms are just so easy to make!
 I love how golden brown the mushrooms get in all the yummy butter!

-- 1 pound Button Mushrooms – You can also use another variety like Cremini/Baby Bella!
+- Button Mushrooms – 1 pound of button mushrooms.
+You can also use another variety like Cremini/Baby Bella!
 The larger mushrooms should be quartered, and you can cut the small ones in half.

-- 1 tablespoon Olive Oil – Olive oil is great to help fry the mushrooms!
-It raises the smoke point of the butter, so it doesn’t burn.
+- Olive Oil – 1 tablespoon of extra virgin olive oil.
+Olive oil is great to help fry the mushrooms!
+It raises the smoke point of the butter so it doesn’t burn.

-- 3 tablespoons Butter – You can’t have garlic butter mushrooms without butter!
+- Butter – 3 tablespoons of unsalted butter.
+You can’t have garlic butter mushrooms without butter!
 I prefer to use unsalted here—too much salt can make the mushrooms watery!

-- 1 tablespoon Minced Garlic – I prefer to mince my own garlic for the best flavor, but you can use pre-minced!
+- Minced Garlic – 1 tablespoon of minced garlic.
+I prefer to mince my own garlic for the best flavor, but you can use pre-minced!
 1 tablespoon is about 3 cloves of garlic.

-- 1 teaspoon Steak Seasoning – You can also use salt and pepper to season the mushrooms, but I recommend using my steak seasoning to make these mushrooms out of this world!
+- Steak Seasoning – 1 teaspoon of steak seasoning.
+You can also use salt and pepper to season the mushrooms, but I recommend using my steak seasoning to make these mushrooms out of this world!

 - Sauté Mushrooms.
-Over medium heat, add 1 tablespoon of olive oil and 3 tablespoons of butter to a large frying pan or skillet.
+Over medium heat, add 1 tablespoon (15 milliliters) of olive oil and 3 tablespoons (56 grams) of butter to a large frying pan or skillet.
 You want it to be large enough for the mushrooms to be in an even layer.
-Once heated, add the prepared mushrooms, 1 tablespoon of minced garlic, 1 tablespoon of teriyaki sauce (or substitute), and 1 teaspoon of steak seasoning.
+Once heated, add the prepared mushrooms, 1 tablespoon (8 grams) of minced garlic, 1 tablespoon of teriyaki sauce (2.5 grams or substitute), and 1 teaspoon (2 grams) of steak seasoning.

 - Finish Mushrooms.
 Stir the mushrooms with garlic butter sauce until the mushrooms are browned slightly, about 5 minutes.
 Then, reduce the heat to low and simmer slowly until mushrooms are tender, about 5 more minutes.
 When the mushrooms are tender and golden brown, plate the mushrooms and serve immediately.